Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Games with Counting Constraints

 The fourth property of a game with counting constraints seems counter-intuitive, since it restricts the considered games to those in which $\A$ can basically ensure in each step to satisfy all of its constraints without any need of planning ahead.
-The main reason for introducing this property is as follows: We are not interested in plays that are only won by $\E$ due to forcing $\A$ to loose due to violated counting constraints.
-Dismissing the property would lead to situations like depicted in Figure \ref{fig:invalid_game}: The $\E$-player does not have any counting constraints to obey but needs to avoid an unsafe state (colored in gray). $\A$ has the counting constraint \enquote{$\A$ plays $b$ at least 1 time in 1 turn.} (hence, $\A$ needs to play $b$ in each of its turns).
+The main reason for introducing this property is as follows: We are not interested in plays that are only won by $\E$ due to forcing $\A$ to lose due to violated counting constraints.
+Dismissing the property would lead to situations like depicted in Figure~\ref{fig:invalid_game}: The $\E$-player does not have any counting constraints to obey but needs to avoid an unsafe state (colored in gray). $\A$ has the counting constraint \enquote{$\A$ plays $b$ at least 1 time in 1 turn.} (hence, $\A$ needs to play $b$ in each of its turns).
 In the initial state, choosing to enter the upper sub-graph lets $\E$ win.
 However, taking the transitions to the lower subgraph and consequently visiting an unsafe state would also lead to a win for $\E$, since $\A$ is violating its constraint in the resulting play.
 This problem of winning by falsifying the assumptions, but not leading to intended behavior of the player is well-known \cite{MajumdarPS19}, \cite{BloemEJK14}.
+The fourth property of Definition~\ref{def:gameWithCounstraints} is our way to exclude such trivial solutions inherent to the problem space of synthesis.
+The setting fits especially for applications in which the behavior of $\E$ is influenced by the behavior of the environment (represented by $\A$), but not the other way around.
+An example for that is a transport robot on a factory floor that is supposed to transport materials to and from machines.
+Those machines usually have a buffer for materials, such that their behavior is independent of the robot (assuming that an empty input buffer or overfull output buffer would be preceded by a violation of the robots specification).
+However, which transport tasks need to be done by the robot highly depends on the machines.

-In Section \ref{sec:discussion}, we sketch on which other synthesis settings than the zero-sum-setting is planned as future work as alternative of this restrictive property in the game definition.
+In Section~\ref{sec:discussion}, we sketch on which other synthesis settings than the zero-sum-setting is planned as future work as alternative of this restrictive property in the game definition.